 To make a Git-native registry (on top of DVC or not), one option is to use GTO (Git Tag Ops).
 It tags ML model releases and promotions, and links them to artifacts in the repo using versioned annotations.
 This creates abstractions for your models, which lets you manage their lifecycle freely and directly from Git.

 And to productionize the models, you can save and package them with the MLEM Python API or CLI, which automagically captures all the context needed to distribute them.
 It can store model files on the cloud (by itself or with DVC), list and transfer them within locations, wrap them as a local REST server, or even containerize and deploy them to cloud providers!

-This ecosystem of tools from Iterative brings your ML process into GitOps.
+This ecosystem of tools from Iterative introduces GitOps into your ML process.
 This means you can manage and deliver ML models with software engineering methods such as continuous integration (CI/CD), which can sync with the state of the artifacts in your registry.